tidymass/tidymass-website/content/en/windows/getting-started.md

 [Tutorial contents](/windows/) · Applies to: 0.1.63

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/windows-getting-started-en.svg" caption="Your first project.
+Numbers show the reading order; this is a schematic." >}}

+Wait until the R environment is ready.
+Choose the untargeted workflow, enter a recognizable name, and select a writable parent folder.
+After importing files, compare the displayed sample count against your sample sheet before advancing to peak detection.

 ## Install on Windows

 This guide targets the **0.1.63 Windows x64 preview**.
 Obtain the preview ZIP from the maintainers, extract it fully, and run `TidyMass-0.1.63-windows-x64-setup.exe`.
 A public download has not yet been verified; the existing CI artifact requires GitHub repository access.
 Do not use a macOS DMG or rename an installer to change platforms.